-Enforcers are at the front line of the fight against IP infringements in the EU and beyond.
-Customs officers, police, judges and prosecutors play vital roles in tackling IP crime, at operational and judicial levels.
+Enforcers are on the front line of the fight against IP infringements in the EU and beyond.
+Customs officers, market surveillance authorities and police forces all play vital roles in tackling IP crime at an operational level.

 Prosecutors are equally important in the IP enforcement landscape as they review evidence, make criminal indictments and carry out the prosecutions in court.
 Judges in the field of civil, commercial, administrative or criminal law are given the essential task of taking the final decision in IP cases.

 To combat IP crime at Member State or EU level, enforcers need support.
 As set out in Regulation (EU) No 386/2012, the European Observatory on Infringements of Intellectual Property Rights carries out a number of tasks aimed at supporting enforcers in their duties through the use of tools, knowledge sharing and best practice in partnership with other EU and international bodies.

 Through tailored knowledge-building activities, the joint capacity of the global IP enforcement community in the EU is strengthened.
 These can be sector related - to train enforcers in upcoming operations in those sectors, or regionally based - to help improve cooperation and the exchange of best practices within and across the national borders.
 In all of these activities, rights holders are involved when sharing intelligence or best practices.
 Finally, the exchange of best practices is also done through the prosecutors and judges networks.